 Team Illinois

 Team Illinois is our way to crown the best players in the state of Illinois.
 As it sounds, Team Illinois is only open to people who are a resident of Illinois for at least part of the year.
-Team Illinois will consist of the top 10 men’s players like previous years and for the 1st time, it will also include 2 women’s players as a way to promote the growth of women’s roundnet in the state.
+Team Illinois will consist of the top 10 men’s players and 2 women’s players in our tournament series.
 Perks of being on Team Illinois include: exclusive merch, priority features on our website and Instagram, discounted registration to future Illinois Roundnet events, and having the 1st choice to represent Illinois in any state squad tournaments in the next year.

 Who is eligible: any player who lives in Illinois for at least 3 months of the year(part of which must be before the tournament series ends).
 Examples of who’s eligible: full time residents, players who go to college in Illinois, college students who reside in Illinois but go to an out of state school, and anyone on an internship or work assignment.
 If you are unsure if you qualify, send an email to illinoisroundnet@gmail.com and explain the situation.